 As mentioned, Australians do not need a visa for short-term travel (up to 90 days) if visiting Japan for tourism, business meetings, or family visits.
 However, if you plan to work, study, or stay beyond 90 days, a visa is required.

-Tourists staying for up to 90 days
+Tourists staying up to 90 days

-Short-term business travelers
+Short-term business visitors

-Australians visiting family members
+Australians visiting family

 Yes, Australians can apply for a visa extension if they meet the eligibility criteria.
 Applications must be submitted before the visa expires at the Immigration Bureau in Japan.